HCESrl/gitlab-standard-labels/README.md

 # gitlab-standard-labels [![stability][0]][1]

-Create a standard set of issue labels for a GitLab CE project via API
+Create a standard set of issue labels and board lists for a GitLab CE project via API.

 ## Installation
 Install the package